Configuring Frontend Resource Caching

 -

-CSS files that include dynamically replaced tokens (e.g.,
+CSS files with dynamically replaced tokens (e.g.,

 CSS token values are deprecated, and not recommended for use.